namboy94/securiphant/README.md

 ![Logo](resources/logo/logo-readme.png)

-securiphant is a surveillance, security and home automation solution meant to be used on a raspberry pi.
-It currently offers the following
+securiphant is a surveillance, security and home automation solution meant to be used on one or multiple raspberry pis.
-functionality:
+It currently offers the following functionality:

 * Remote Access to video footage of cameras connected to the raspberry pi
 * A display displaying the state of the system and environmental data
 * An automated break-in detector with alerts sent via telegram
+* Speaker support

 # What does it do